 Highlight: The unique design that resembles basalt lava flows, not a space shuttle (as much as how extraterrestrial Iceland looks)

-Another iconic Lutheran Cathedral (while the Helsinki Cathedral is the other one) in North Europe.
+Another iconic Lutheran Cathedral (while the Helsinki Cathedral is the other one) is in North Europe.
 Of all the classic extravagant churches that were built all over Europe, these churches managed to stand out from the “norm” with their futuristic and simplistic design, standing like a space shuttle in the city center of Rekjavik.
 Yeah, some say the cathedral looks like a space shuttle but in fact, the design resembles the basalt lava flows of Iceland’s extraterrestrial landscape.
 The tallest building in Iceland was located on a hill and could be seen almost anywhere in the capital of the country.

 My experience of visiting the northernmost capital in the world was simply incredible, and I enjoyed a panoramic view of Reykjavík at the top of the bell tower with colorful rooftops, glaciers, the Atlantic Ocean, and beyond…